ucan-wg/awake/README.md

 ### 1.4.3 Key Derivation

-AWAKE uses a modified [Extended Triple Diffie-Hellman (X3DH)](https://www.signal.org/docs/specifications/x3dh/) protocol in order to support the WebCrypto API's non-extractable keys and make use of existing UCAN tokens without the need for presharing keys.
+AWAKE uses a modified [Extended Triple Diffie-Hellman (X3DH)](https://www.signal.org/docs/specifications/x3dh/) protocol in order to support the WebCrypto API's non-extractable keys and make use of existing UCAN tokens without the need for pre-sharing keys.

 Key derivation in AWAKE's double ratchet MUST use the following algorithm: